-Japanese pianist Mai Mizuno has appeared in various venues throughout the world, from Kennedy Center’s Millennium Stage in Washington, D.C., to Miyama Conseru in Japan.
+Japanese-American pianist Mai Mizuno has appeared in various venues throughout the world, from Kennedy Center’s Millennium Stage in Washington, D.C., to Miyama Conseru in Japan.
 Her performance of the Saint-Saens’ Second Piano Concerto with the Eastern Music Festival orchestra was praised for “dominat[ing] the music from the start, with a strong technique and unflagging energy” (Classical Voice of North Carolina).

 An avid chamber and collaborative pianist, Mai has worked closely with and served as studio pianist of violinists Kevork Mardirossian, Grigory Kalinovsky, Jorja Fleezanis, Mimi Zweig, trombonists Carl Lenthe, Peter Ellefson, and baritone Wolfgang Brendel.
 She served as accompanist for the Indiana University’s Pre-College String Academy.
 In the summer of 2016, Mai participated in the Kirishima Music Festival’s Chamber Music Program, performing Beethoven’s Piano Trio Op.
 70-1 (Ghost) and Brahms’ Second Violin Sonata.